Had an issue with BCF? Get a real response.

 Faulty Gear → A customer's broken camping generator was replaced in-store immediately under warranty.

-If your issue isn’t fixed by frontline staff:
+If your issue isn’t fixed by staff:

 - Ask for a supervisor during your call or chat.